 For example, there are fixed, direct costs related to worker safety.
 Worker compensation insurance premiums rise with accidents (to cover lost wages, medical expenses, and rehabilitation costs).
 There are penalties for workplace injuries and legal costs associated with liability, etc.

 What a lot of people miss about the true value of worker safety is that there are substantial secondary costs associated with it.
 Out of production time or lost productivity is the most commonly cited indirect cost of systemic safety failure.
 According to the Bureau of Labor Statistics, in 2012 there were over 1 million cases of non-fatal occupational events requiring days away from work, with a median average absence of 9 days.
 The safety of the high-risk workforce has a substantial cost associated with it; serious worker injuries and fatalities are far more expensive than any online safety training investment.

 Another way to look at it; focusing only on compliance, or doing only the minimum, leaves a lot of liability in your environment or considerable risk, and risk means potential cost.
 The safety professional, in partnership with leadership, can minimize liability and risk by investing in the safety culture.
 Let’s say that your company culture is simply resistant to change, or extraordinarily risk averse, okay?
 Perhaps upper management favors the status quo, or perhaps a sizable organizational bureaucracy make progressive change difficult—if it isn’t broke don’t fix it, right?

-One of the ways we partner with new customers here at Vivid is from day one, even before implementation, we define with customers the best way to present an online safety training solution to leadership.
+One of the ways we partner with new customers here at HSI is from day one, even before implementation, we define with customers the best way to present an online safety training solution to leadership.
 Sometimes this involves phased implementation, a step-by-step approach that brings along according to comfort level, or flexible agreements, etc.